AntonioTepsich/Convolutional-KANs/README.md

 # Convolutional Kolmogorov-Arnold Network (CKAN)
 ### Introducing Convolutional KAN Networks!
 This project extends the idea of the innovative architecture of Kolmogorov-Arnold Networks (KAN) to the Convolutional Layers, changing the classic linear transformation of the convolution to non linear activations in each pixel.
-AGREGAR ALGUNA LICENCIA?
 ### Authors
 This repository was made by:
  - Alexander Bodner | abodner@udesa.edu.ar | [Twitter](https://twitter.com/AlexBodner_) | [LinkedIn](https://www.linkedin.com/in/alexanderbodner/)